ChenPoJu/clim680/doc/CompositePrecTS.md

 description: Based on Dust Indices
 ---
 > [!Note]
-> **Question**: What are the composite precipitation and surface temperature patterns when concentrations of dust are high or low in some regions (ex: Sahel)?
+> **Question**: What are the composite precipitation and surface temperature patterns when concentrations of dust are high or low in some regions?

 ## Detemining Dust indices
 * variable: BURDENDUST [kg/m2]